by E. Wilansky, T. Stojecki, P. Olszewski and S. Kowalewski

 8. Know Where Configuration Settings Belong

 The previous tip explored different types of SharePoint configuration settings and how to manage them.
 As an application is promoted through environments, such as from test to production, changes to the configuration settings, especially those pointing to external systems, can feel like sand shifting under your feet.
-Knowing where configuration settings belong can put management of environmental settings on more solid ground.
+Knowing where configuration settings belong can put the management of environmental settings on more solid ground.

 Composite application development has increased reliance on configuration settings.
-The power and ease of use of configuration settings has arguably led to their overuse.
+The power and ease of use of configuration settings have arguably led to their overuse.
 One way to reduce constant changes to these settings is by applying the convention-over-configuration paradigm by instead inferring values from things such as naming conventions.
 We outline an example of the convention-over-configuration paradigm in the “Continuous Integration and Automated Build” section by demonstrating how to integrate SharePoint Solution packaging into your Visual Studio projects.
 A related example of this paradigm appears in the Web content tip, “Use Relative Links Whenever Possible.”

 Instance-specific settings are unique to each instance of a Web Part.
 For example, you might have a Web Part that displays a list of projects on a program manager’s page, while on a developer’s page it shows project and task details.
 Instance-specific settings are best stored in a custom Tool Part or in a Web Part’s miscellaneous Tool Part properties.